The One Job, Ten Listings Problem

 This is a design tradeoff worth explaining.
 Including company name in the hash would increase precision (fewer false merges) but dramatically reduce recall (more false splits).
 Given that company name is the single most inconsistent field across sources, excluding it from the dedup key and handling company resolution separately produces better results.

-Across all 907 million records in our delivery table, the count of duplicate jtsId values is exactly zero.
+Across all 1,011,115,180 postings in our delivery table, the count of duplicate jtsId values is exactly zero.
 This is enforced by a LIMIT 1 BY jtsId clause in the merge pipeline and verified by automated QA on every run.
 You can inspect the output schema, including jtsId, in the schema documentation.

 Why This Matters for Analytics